top of page

 SAFETY

-Hands down one of the safest countries (after Iceland) in the world.
+Japan is hands down one of the safest countries for tourists.

 VEGAN + VEGETARIAN FOOD